temporalio/documentation/docs/devtools/tctl.md

 It can perform namespace operations such as register, update, and describe as well as Workflow operations like start Workflow, show Workflow history, and signal Workflow.

+A new reference is in progress: [tctl reference](/docs/reference/tctl)

 ## Run the CLI

 You can run the CLI in four ways.